PM Imran Khan to celebrate Pakistan's Independence Day in AJK

-ISLAMABAD: Prime Minister Imran Khan will visit Muzaffarabad tomorrow (Wednesday) where he will address Azad Jammu and Kashmir legislative assembly to express solidarity with Kashmiris, ARY News reported on Tuesday.
+ISLAMABAD: Prime Minister Imran Khan will visit Muzaffarabad on Wednesday (today) where he will address Azad Jammu and Kashmir legislative assembly to express solidarity with Kashmiris, ARY News reported.

 The Prime Minister has undertaken the decision to celebrate the Independence day of Pakistan with the people of AJK in context to the illegal occupation of Kashmir by India which was escalated in the recent past after India revoked article 370 of it’s constitution.